Karma

 Users can be associated with sources in the genesis file.
 This allows users to have karma available as soon new DAppChain spins up.
 For example:

-This genesis file fragment will create three sources and give the user with local address QjWhaN9qvpdI9MjS1YuL1GukwLc
+This genesis file fragment will create three sources and give the user with local address QjWhaN9qvpdI9MjS1YuL1GukwLc:

-10 rewards from
+• 10 rewards from oauth and

-and3 rewards from
+• 3 rewards from token.

-This user would then start with 10*3 + 3*4 = 42
+This user would then start with 10*3 + 3*4 = 42 karma.

 #Users: AppendSourcesForUser and DeleteSourcesForUser

-.
+In a running DAppChain, we can add a source to a user with the karma method AppendSourcesForUser.
 In order to do so, we need a list of the names of the new sources, plus a count of the number of rewards.
-Note that sources can be removed by calling DeleteSourcesForUser
+Note that sources can be removed by calling DeleteSourcesForUser.

-karma append-sources-for-user
+#zeknd karma append-sources-for-user

-New sources can be associated with a user by calling the karma method AppendSourcesForUser
+New sources can be associated with a user by calling the karma method AppendSourcesForUser.
+You can also access it via the CLI:

-the user to which we want to add a new source, you would want to run something similar to this:
+For example, if default:0xDeffe041cC978a193fCf0CE18b43b25B4592FC90 is the oracle and default:0xAfaA41C81A316111fB0A4644B7a276c26bEA2C9F the user to which we want to add a new source, you would want to run something similar to this:

 The output of the above command looks like:

-karma delete-sources-for-user
+#zeknd karma delete-sources-for-user

 To see the list of available command line parameters and flags, type: